vmware-automation/solutions-import-beta/JBoss-Application-Server7-Service.xml.md

 ###Prerequisites:

-Download the following file and keep it in your local NFS Server folder.
+Download the following file and keep it in  local web Server folder.

 1. jboss-as-7.1.0.Final.zip
 ###Deployment steps:
 After importing Blueprint in vFabric Application Director, you can proceed with application deployment.
 The basic steps are as follows: